When:

 Pilgrim Lodge does not usually allow cell phones at camp.
 For this overnight we are making an exception.
 However, participants will enter a digital covenant including turning phones off during program sessions, no social media photos posted during the event, and no exclusive group chats.
 This policy is for the Confirmation Retreat, and not for other Pilgrim Lodge events.

-The leadership for this event is a group of ministers from the Maine Conference UCC.
-We invite people from everywhere with open arms.
+The leadership for this are ministers from the Maine Conference UCC.
+We invite people from everywhere with open arms!

 Rev. Bryan S. Breault, MSW – State Street Church UCC, Portland